 Sue Blundell is a playwright and lecturer in Classical Studies.

 Editor’s note: Following an enquiry made to Roberts by Fitzrovia News reader David Hoggett, this article was updated on 6 January 2022 to make a correction about where Roberts Radios are made.
-(We are waiting for a statement from Glen Dimplex Home Appliances).
+It was updated again on 29 January after receiving a statement from Glen Dimplex about where the radios are made, and with additional information from Glen Dimplex.
 Originally the article stated that they were still made in Britain.
+Fitzrovia News apologises for the error.